 - Best nightlife – Waka Bar

-- Best all-around accommodation – Le Meridien Nice
+- Place to stay – Le Meridien Nice

 There are plenty of things to do in Nice, and even more just a short train, car, or bike ride away.
 Let’s take a look at some of the best of Nice and the French Riviera.